Improved Local Computation Algorithms for Constructing Spanners: Introduction

 To analyse the stretch factor we partition the edges we remove into three types.
 The first type of edges are edges between vertices in the same cluster.
 The second type of edges are edges between a vertex $v$ and a cluster $C$ which is not light, in which case there at least one edge in the spanner which is incident to both $v$ and $C$.
 The third type of edges are edges which are incident to a pair of light-clusters, in which case there exists at least one edge in the spanner which is incident to each pair of such clusters.
 Thus, overall the stretch factor is $5$, as claimed.
+See Figures~\ref{fig:5-light} and~\ref{fig:5spanner_rep} for illustrations of this part.